thaynes43/thaynes43.github.io/docs/funky-flux/backup-strat.md

 1. The logs are in the wrong timezone and gone for when the backup should have happen
 1. The pod restarted right when the backup would have been triggered given the timezone the pod is logging

-However the next backup worked, and I could have tested this via `velero backup create --from-schedule=velero-daily`, but I still need monitoring...
+However the next backup worked, and I could have tested this via `velero backup create --from-schedule=velero-daily-backups`, but I still need monitoring...

 ##### Automated Backup Actually Worked